 LOBBYIST.
-A person who tries to get legislators to introduce or vote for measures favorable and against measures unfavorable to an interest that he or she represents.
+A person who tries to get legislators to introduce or vote for measures favorable and against measures unfavorable to an interest they represent.

 MAJORITY LEADER.
 Leader of the majority party in the state Senate.
 In the House, second in command to the Speaker.
 Elected by the majority caucus in each body.